JoshFried/dotfiles/README.md

-# My dotfiles as of 03/21 for Manjaro + i3-gaps setup
+# My dotfiles as of 03/21 for Arch + i3-gaps setup
 ### Posted this cause i was asked about my setup by a few friends, this is definitely still a WIP.
 Will update as I go!